-Sen. Kamala Harris Tapped as Joe Biden’s VP
+Sen. Kamala Harris Tapped As Joe Biden’s VP

 Biden declared in mid-March during the last Democratic debate that he would narrow down his list of possible contenders to only include women, on stage saying that “there are a number of women qualified to be president tomorrow.”
 While Biden more than occasionally veers off script to share his candid thoughts, the pronouncement was not spur of the moment.
 After the debate wrapped up, senior campaign officials convened a call with political reporters to pitch the significance of the moment on stage.

-Harris had been dropping what appeared to be subtle clues in the days leading up to the announcement, posting a picture with Biden on her widely followed Instagram account, sending a fundraising email on his behalf, and stating the importance of the country competently battling three simultaneous crises at once—economic, health, and “systemic racism”—a sentiment that Biden uses on the virtual stump.
+Harris had been dropping what appeared to be subtle clues in the days leading up to the announcement, posting a picture of with Biden on her widely followed Instagram account, sending a fundraising email on his behalf, and stating the importance of the country competently battling three simultaneous crises at once—economic, health, and “systemic racism”—a sentiment that Biden uses on the virtual stump.
+Harris is the first Asian-American vice presidential nominee in history.

 Before the announcement on Tuesday, rumors had already started swirling in political circles.
 Reporters tracked private planes online and monitored the movements of potential picks.One Democratic source close to the vice president’s inner circle said that preparations had been in the works for several days to arrange for a private plane owned by a wealthy donor in Chicago to fly to California.
 The source said the plan had since changed, and Harris would remain in Washington.
 When contacted, the donor denied having any knowledge of the plan.